Aerial Nurse Corps of America: The Army Accepts Schimmoler's Idea

 By 1942 the Army Air Force had fully accepted Schimmoler's idea that nurses needed specialized training for air transport of injured patients and they began to train Army Nurses as Flight Nurses for the Army Air Force (an independent Air Force did not yet exist).
 Leora Stroup became the first nurse to train Flight Nurses at Bowman Field in Louisville, Kentucky.
 Several other ANCOA nurses also joined the ranks of the first military Flight Nurses.

 Since Schimmoler wasn't a nurse, she joined the WACs in 1944 as an Airplane Dispatcher and by serendipity witnessed the first landing of a giant C-54 containing wounded soldiers with their attending Flight Nurses.
 She was overcome with pride of the moment and said out loud, "And they said it wouldn't be done."

 Aeromedical Transport Today

-Today more than 300 air ambulances transport about 3% of all medical transports in the United States.
-And a highly skilled Flight Nurse with multiple certifications always accompanies the patient.
+As of 2024, over 300 air ambulances transport about 3% of all medical transports in the United States.
+And a flight nurse with certifications accompanies the patient.